kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Legerdemain</summary>
     The art of performing magic tricks.
-You have Expertise on checks such as performing stage magic to impress a crowd.
+You have <b>Expertise</b> on checks such as performing stage magic to impress a crowd.
 This skill can also be used as an opposed skill check to trick someone trying to identify a spell that you cast into thinking it is a different spell.
   </details>

   <details>
     <summary>Pickpocketing</summary>
     Skill at stealing money or other items from a creature without any notice of the theft having occurred.
-You have Expertise on such checks.
+You have <b>Expertise</b> on such checks.
   </details>
   </div>
 </details>